-Note: These figures show binscatter plots of true test scores (y-axis) and predicted test scores (x-axis).
-Predicted test score are observations that were dropped randomly following the Cross-Validation procedure from Cuesta, González, and Larroulet (2020).
+Note: These figures show binscatter plots of true test scores (Y-axis) and predicted test scores (X-axis).
+Predicted test score are observations that were dropped randomly following the cross-validation procedure from Cuesta, González, and Larroulet (2020).
 The red line is the Y = X line.
-Panels (b), (c) and (d) restrict the model to the universe of students considered in the Differences-in-Differences model from the main paper.
+Panels (b), (c) and (d) restrict the model to the universe of students considered in the differences-in-differences model from the main paper.
 Panels (c) and (d) consider only the treatment and control group, respectively.
 The treatment group is defined by belonging to the top quintile of the measure of school's exposure to the policy, while control group is defined by belonging to the bottom quintile.
 The measure of school's exposure to the policy is calculated as the share of SEP eligible students that live within a 0.5 km radius from the school.

-I re-estimate the differences-in-differences estimates from Equation (14) on having a missing data and repeat the main exercise after imputing the missing test scores as robustness checks.
-Table 13 shows the results of this estimation.
+I re-estimate the differences-in-differences estimates from Equation (13) from the main paper on having a missing data and repeat the main exercise after imputing the missing test scores as robustness checks.
+Table 12 shows the results of this estimation.
 As shown in the first column, the estimated coefficient for the treatment on missing data is not statistically significant, nor are the estimates associated with the treatment at the years after the implementation of the policy.